 Embrace it!
 Even if it’s not your dream destination, it’ll become your favorite spot in the world … because she’ll love it.
-And there’s something absolutely fantastic about watching your mom actually enjoy something for herself.
+And possibly the best part of traveling with Mom is watching her actually enjoy something for herself.
 Where it can finally be about HER and not everyone else.

 Another thing to consider … My mom rarely went on big trips and likely won’t be on many others.
 If your mom is similar to mine, pick the best place you can think of to treat her.

 Unless your mom loves planning trips, chances are she’ll prefer that you plan it all.

 So, narrow down your top three favorite ideas.
 For destinations, accommodations, day trips or whatever.
 Give her some pros and cons, and get her thoughts.
 Tease out that opinion.
 It’s in there, somewhere!